just-the-docs/just-the-docs/docs/FAQ.md

 ## How does one earn Reputation (“REP”) in DXdao?

 One can earn Reputation in DXdao by contributing to DXdao itself.
 This is done by a proposal which is put to a vote.
 For example: currently, a full-time contributor requests 0.1667% of reputation (to their Ethereum address) for work completed.
 DXdao members can then cast on-chain votes weighted by reputation.
 If the proposal passes, the new member is automatically granted reputation.
+You can learn more at the [REP]({% link docs/Governance/REP/index.md %}) section.

 ## How does decision making happen in the DXdao?

 DXdao reputation holders vote on proposals on-chain, using DAOstack's Alchemy interface and holographic consensus.
 This means some proposals can pass by a relative majority, and other times an absolute majority is needed.
 This depends on the type of proposal, and if the proposal is boosted by reaching a specific staking threshold.
 In general, though, the DXdao coalesces around ideas and achieves rough consensus via off-chain, less formal methods, such as weekly calls, discussion forums, chat groups, etc. All of these are open to the public.

+Looking to learn more?
+Read more about DXdao [Governance]({% link docs/Governance/index.md %}).

 ## What is the difference between DXD and Reputation (“REP”)?

 DXD is the economic token of the DXdao.
 It is a transferable ERC20 token which grants its holders a share of the revenue of DXdao, as well as certain privileges or premier services on DXdao-owned products.
-Reputation (“REP”) is the governance mechanism that controls the DXdao.
+Reputation (“[**REP**]({% link docs/Governance/REP/index.md %})”) is the governance mechanism that controls the DXdao.
 It is non-transferrable and holders have a right - and implicit duty - to govern and direct the collective.

 DXD and reputation holders need not overlap, but it is likely some part of each stakeholder group will hold both to more tightly couple their interests.
 As holding DXD is the more passive path - and the one tied to economic success - it will likely be the more widely owned stake in the system.